Colleen Hanycz: La Salle University

 In 2015, Hanycz became the first female university president of La Salle University.
-She was appointed to La Salle at a transitional time, inheriting a large deficit, prior mismanagement, and lower enrollment.
+She was appointed to La Salle at a transitional time, inheriting a large deficit and lower enrollment.
 In 2015, La Salle had a freshman class of 725, which was below its target.
 The 2015 freshman class was about 16 percent smaller than the 2014 freshman class of 860.

 University Affairs held an exit interview for Hanycz after the announcement was made that she would be leaving Brescia for La Salle in April 2015.
 Hanycz stated, "I think La Salle is facing some of the same challenges that Brescia was facing in 2008.
 I'd like to think that I have some value to add to that based on what I have learned."
 Hanycz led similar consolidating initiatives at La Salle that she underwent with Brescia.
 La Salle downsized its student life programs and consolidate academic programs at the university, something known as "program prioritization," which was controversial for students, staff, and faculty members.

 Hanycz hoped that cuts and downsizing would lead to important cost-saving and cost-prioritizing measures.
 Under Hanycz, La Salle University tuition rates decreased by 29 percent, citing college affordability in her home country of Canada.
 However, a cost analysis suggested students would only save between $1,000 to $1,500 due to cuts in financial assistance.
 In 2020, La Salle University’s debt was downgraded by Fitch Ratings due to “... continued pressure on La Salle's enrollment, which has been further exacerbated by the coronavirus pandemic, competitive operating landscape, and reliance on an unsustainable level of endowment support in the intermediate term.”
 Despite the budget concerns, Hanycz’s compensation increased from $457,479 in 2019 to $497,214 in 2020.